oskarioksanen/fullstack_open_palautusrepo/osa0/0_4_uusi_muistiinpano_kaavio.md

     server-->>browser: The css file
     deactivate server

-    Note left of browser: Browser sends the GET request to start executing<br/>the js file, which fetches the notes data from server browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.js
+    Note left of browser: Browser sends the GET request to start executing the js file,<br/>which fetches the notes data from server and adds the new note to the data browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.js
     activate server
     server-->>browser: The JavaScript file